7 Key Components of Channel Partner Onboarding

 While the success parameters may vary based on who you sell to or the product/ service you sell, here are some KPIs we recommend measuring:

-• Lead conversion rate - This looks into how many leads eventually are converted into clients/ customers by the partner.
+- Lead conversion rate: This looks into how many leads are eventually converted into clients/ customers by the partner.

-• End-customer/ client churn - Irrespective of the numbers reported by your channel partners, ensure that you also map the stickiness of your product/ service with the end-clients they brought onboard.
+- End-customer/ client churn: Irrespective of the numbers reported by your channel partners, ensure that you also map the stickiness of your product/ service with the end clients they brought on board.

-• Partner churn/ Partner retention - As you start to onboard some partners, you may notice a few slipping away from the program.
+- Partner churn/ Partner retention: As you start to onboard some partners, you may notice a few slipping away from the program.
 This typically happens when they are presented with similar options or don’t see a way to get through to you to seek support for their success.

 Maximize Engagement and Productivity with a Comprehensive Partner Onboarding Framework